Best Way to Travel With a Dog

 - If it is hot outside, in no case leave your pet closed in the car because the air in a car heats up very quickly.

 - If possible, transport the dog in a crate, placing it in the luggage compartment or on the floor behind the front seats.
 Fix the crate in which the animal is transported.

-- If it is not possible to purchase a metal crate, other means to ensure the safe transportation of the animal are available.
-Choose a good quality product, because it can be crucial during an accident.
+- If it is impossible to purchase a metal crate, other means to ensure the safe transportation of the animal are available.
+Choose the right quality product, because it can be crucial during an accident.

 Sea Travel with your Dog

 Tips on how to make a sea trip enjoyable for your four-legged friend

 Remember that dogs do not always understand what is happening on the shipboard.